Quantum Field Theory, Worldline Theory, and Spin Magnitude Change in Orbital Evolution: Discussion and Conclusion

 \subsection{Acknowledgments}

-We thank Thibault Damour, Henrik Johansson, Callum Jones, Jung-Wook Kim, Maxim Pospelov, Francesco Serra, Mikhail Solon and Jan Steinhoff.
+We thank Thibault Damour, Henrik Johansson, Callum Jones, Jung-Wook Kim, Maxim Pospelov, Francesco Serra, Mikhail Solon and Jan Steinhoff for useful discussions.
+We also especially thank Juan Pablo Gatica for pointing out a typo in an earlier version.
 Z.~B., and T.~S. are supported by the U.S. Department of Energy (DOE) under award number DE-SC0009937.
 D.~K. is supported by the Swiss National Science Foundation under grant no. 200021-205016.
 A.~L. is supported by funds from the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No.~847523 ‘INTERACTIONS’.
 R.~R. and F.~T.~are supported by the U.S. Department of Energy (DOE) under award number~DE-SC00019066.
 We are also grateful to the Mani L. Bhaumik Institute for Theoretical Physics for support.